 If they’re willing to get treatment, help them get the assistance they need.
 You may be able to save a life and retain a valuable employee.

 A failed drug test can be a catalyst for change for some individuals.
-Remember that not all users will accept treatment, and that’s not your responsibility.
+However, remember that not all users will accept treatment.

-Drug users increase the risks for injuries or death on the job.
-Allowing drug abuse to continue at your place of business puts employees at risk and leaves you legally liable if something were to occur.
+Allowing drug abuse to continue at your place of business not only puts your employees at risk but could also leave you legally liable if something were to occur.

 A safe and healthy workplace is a productive workplace.
 When your employees have concerns for the health and stability of a colleague, it affects their morale.

-The benefits of implementing business drug testing are compelling.
+The benefits of implementing drug testing procedures for your business are compelling.
 The costs of a testing program are well worth it for maintaining happy, productive employees.

-Even if you don’t have any current issues with employee drug use, it’s good to stay ahead of potential future issues.
+Even if you don’t have any current issues with employee drug use, it’s good to stay ahead of future potential problems.

 If you’d like to learn more about implementing drug testing for your small business, we’d love to help find a solution.
-Browse our drug testing products, or contact our team today for more information.
+Browse our drug testing products, or contact our team today for more information!